Vineetn23/VR-Multiplayer-Whiteboard/README.md

 # VR Multiplayer Classroom with Whiteboard

-**Welcome to the "VR Multiplayer Classroom with Whiteboard" project!** This immersive VR experience revolutionizes remote learning by combining multiplayer functionality, voice chat, and a collaborative virtual classroom with a whiteboard.
+**Welcome to the "VR Multiplayer Classroom with Whiteboard" project!** This immersive VR experience revolutionizes remote learning by combining multiplayer functionality, voice chat, and a collaborative virtual classroom with a whiteboard using XR Interaction toolkit.
 In this project, students can choose their avatars, join a virtual classroom, discuss problems, and write on a shared whiteboard using tracked markers—all in real-time.

 ## Project Overview